kubewarden/docs/docs/writing-policies/rust/03-define-policy-settings.md

 }
 ```

-We can now run the unit tests by doing:
+You can now run the unit tests by doing:

 ```shell
 cargo test
 ```

-This will produce an output similar to the following one:
+This produces an output similar to the following one:

 ```shell
   Compiling demo v0.1.0 (/home/flavio/hacking/kubernetes/kubewarden/demo)